Discover the work of Delta’s many artists and artisans.

 Continue on to Gallery 1710 on 56th Street next to the South Delta Recreation Centre, where South Delta Artists’ Guild members host a series of shows throughout the year, and run workshops and weekly life-drawing sessions.
 As the gallery is volunteer-run, check their website for gallery opening hours and days.

-3. Fuel up with lunch and some sublime inspiration
+3. Get some sublime inspiration

 Top off your visit with a trip to Sublime Art Materials in the Tsawwassen Town Centre mall.
 Inside the mall you’ll often find a display of work by local artists, and the knowledgeable staff at Sublime will help you find just the right tool, paper, or paint to inspire your own inner Picasso!